Regulatory Analysis , Templates & Toolkits | Oct 12, 2020

 Kinda Serafi and Kaylee O’Connor, Manatt Health

 States quickly mobilized to implement emergency federal authorities (e.g., Section 1135 waivers, 1915(c) Waiver Appendix K, emergency Section 1115 waivers) and state-level regulatory flexibilities to respond to the COVID-19 pandemic; now they must determine which flexibilities to scale back or sustain, taking into account fiscal implications.
 The interaction of the stimulus package dates, the Public Health Emergency, and the President’s National Emergency Declaration, among other factors, are complex, and states are actively grappling with decision making regarding which flexibilities they need and want to keep, and how.
-This Excel workbook is intended to serve as a tool for states as they strategize about reopening and plan for the next phase of the COVID-19 pandemic.
+This Excel workbook is intended to serve as a tool for states as they strategize and plan for the next phase of the COVID-19 pandemic.
 Specifically, states can utilize this template to conduct both a primary analysis as they determine which flexibilities to unwind or maintain and a secondary analysis to plan for operational and implementation implications.
-The workbook has been updated to reflect the renewal of the Public Health Emergency as of July 23, 2020.
+The workbook has been updated to reflect the renewal of the Public Health Emergency as of October 2, 2020.